 Major Churches and Basilicas

-Montreal has got some of the most beautiful churches in North America.
+Montreal has got some of the most beautiful churches in North America and naturally open on Christmas Day given the religious significance of the holiday.
 Naturally, my top picks for Christmas Mass are also open Christmas Day and New Year's Day.

 The Montreal Biodome and Montreal Planetarium both close December 24 and December 25, 2017 but open January 1, 2018 from 9 a.m. to 5 p.m.
-The Montreal Botanical Garden and Insectarium both close December 24 and December 25, 2017 but open January 1 and January 2, 2018 from 9 a.m. to 5 p.m.
-The Pointe-à-Callière Museum closes December 25 and December 26, 2017 as well as January 1 and January 2, 2018.
-Last but not least and with perhaps the most kid appeal is the Montreal Science Centre, open both on Christmas Day and New Year's Day.
+The Montreal Botanical Garden and Insectarium both close December 24 and December 25, 2017 but open January 1, 2018 from 9 a.m. to 5 p.m.
+The Pointe-à-Callière Museum closes December 25 as well as January 1 but is open December 26, 2017 and January 2, 2018 from noon to 5 p.m.
+Last but not least and with perhaps the most kid appeal is the Montreal Science Centre, is closed on both Christmas Day and New Year's Day.
 Montreal museums not listed above generally close on both December 25 and January 1 but it never hurts to call your favorite museum in case of an isolated exception.

 As a general rule, Montreal parks close December 25 and January 1st.
 "Closed" means that any ice skates, ski or snow shoe rentals are unavailable and that parks will not clear/clean up skating rinks and cross country ski trails on those days.
 Basic services like bathroom access can not be guaranteed either.
 Some exceptions exist: Bonsecours Basin's Old Port skating rink operates Christmas Day as well as New Year's Day.